 Constance Hall 305

 Kyle Dzapo enjoys a diverse career as flutist, teacher, and scholar.
-She teaches flute students and music history classes in the Department of Music, serves as Director of the University’s Honors Program, and is currently President of the Board of the National Flute Association.
+She teaches flute students in the Department of Music, serves as Director of the Bradley University Honors Program, and is Past President of the National Flute Association.

-Dr. Dzapo’s new book, Notes for Flutists: A Guide to the Repertoire, is the inaugural volume in the Oxford University Press “Notes for Performers” series for which she serves as Series Editor.
+Dr. Dzapo is the author of two books, including Notes for Flutists: A Guide to the Repertoire, the inaugural volume in the Oxford University Press “Notes for Performers” series for which she serves as Series Editor.
 She is also a pre-concert lecturer for the Chicago Symphony and has given presentations for the Cleveland Orchestra and the New York Philharmonic.
 As the world’s leading authority on Danish flutist, composer, and conductor Joachim Andersen, she has published Joachim Andersen: A Bio-Bibliography (Greenwood Press, 1999); articles for journals of the American, British, French, Dutch, and Finnish flute associations and the Lexikon der Flöte (ed.
 András Adorján, Laaber, 2009); and new editions of Andersen’s Concertstück, Op.
 3, Salonstücke, Op.
 52, and Fünf leichtere Stücke, Op.
-56, with his original publisher, Zimmermann Musikverlag.
+56, with his original publisher, Musikverlag Zimmermann.

-Bradley University has recognized her work as a dedicated teacher and scholar with awards including the Caterpillar, Inc. New Faculty Achievement Award for Excellence in Teaching and the Samuel Rothberg Professional Excellence Award.
-In 2010, she was awarded a Caterpillar Professorship.
+Bradley University has recognized her work as teacher and scholar with awards including the Caterpillar, Inc. New Faculty Achievement Award for Excellence in Teaching and the Samuel Rothberg Professional Excellence Award.
+In 2010, she was awarded the University’s highest honor, a Caterpillar Professorship.
 Dr. Dzapo earned the Doctor of Music degree from Northwestern University, as Walfrid Kujala’s student and teaching assistant, Master of Music degree with Distinction in Performance from New England Conservatory, and a Bachelor of Music Education degree with High Distinction from the University of Michigan.